 Introduction / History

-* Pray for a move of the Holy Spirit to transform Sansi communities so that they will do productive work rather than stealing.
+Pray for a move of the Holy Spirit to transform Sansi communities so that they will be productive and joyful in their work.

-* Pray that the Lord will call workers as gentle as doves but as sly as foxes to be able to identify with the Sansi Sikhs and share the way to eternal and abundant life with these precious black sheep.
+Pray that the Lord will call workers as gentle as doves but as sly as foxes to be able to identify with the Sansi people and share the way to eternal and abundant life with these precious black sheep.